 Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-Seeing the ‘me’ from my previous life, I scrambled to my feet where an endless expanse of white space surrounded me.
+Seeing the ‘me’ from my previous life, I scrambled to my feet in a space where an endless expanse of white surrounded me.
 The smell of things burning in the distance and the roaring sounds of battle were gone.
-The voice of a possessed princess that shook me to my core were no longer heard.
+The voice of a possessed princess that shook me to my core was no longer heard.
 There was a deafening silence as the only other thing here was the other ‘me’.

 “At least, it’s been a while since you got your butt handed to you.
 But tripping and falling on sharp ice?
 Smooth….”

 Though I couldn’t refute that statement, I stared at him with my jaw slack, wondering why he was making fun of me.

 “You cut through magic attacks, barreled through entire armies, and even did hit-and-runs on a mythical god-like being, but a comical trip and fall did you in?
 This particular book sure had some influence on you.”